The CoBA Connection

 The Psychology of a Pivot

-It was also during this time that she found her village: Dr. Marcus Odom and the Dean of the college at the time.
-Their mentorship, combined with her leadership in the Accounting Society and her role as a teaching assistant, helped transform a first-generation student into a formidable professional.
+Just as important was the community she found along the way.
+Mentorship from Dr. Marcus Odom and Dean Cradit, combined with leadership roles in the Accounting Society and her work as a teaching assistant, helped transform a first-generation student into a confident and capable professional.

 The Full Circle: From Recipient to Provider